Andley/BG4E/Quotations.md

 > "Secondhand food will not sustain and deepen our people's faith and holiness."

 ---
-Scott Hafemann, "The SBTJ Forum: Profiles of Expository Preaching," _SBTJ_ 3, no. 2 (1999): 88.
+Scott Hafemann, "The  Forum: Profiles of Expository Preaching," _SBTJ_ 3, no. 2 (1999): 88.
 > "One hour in the text [in the original language] is worth more than ten in secondary literature."

+→
+⇒